OCR-D/ocrd-website/site/en/spec/README.md

 ## Translating the spec

 The specification is in English.
-To add a german translation of a file, replace the `.md` suffix with `.de.md`.
+To add a German translation of a file, replace the `.md` suffix with `.de.md`.

 ## Building JSON files